DerGuru/The-Resonant/New Chapters/Part3/P3-08_Covert_Reconnaissance.md

 "Then we have a nice walk and try again tomorrow."

 Jason reached out with his perception, feeling the familiar expansion of awareness.
-But this time, RAE was with him—focused, deliberate, pushing his range further than he could manage alone.
+But this time, RAE was with him - focused, deliberate, pushing his range further than he could manage alone.

 *I'm extending your field,* she said. *This will tire you quickly.
 We have maybe ten minutes before you hit Yellow.*